-We will continue to communicate with you via your registered UCD email address whenever there are changes to safety protocols.
-As was the case last trimester, you may expect changes to many aspects of this guide throughout the Spring trimester.
-This will continue to be the case because we recognise that our teaching, learning, research and support functions may need to adjust in line with national and international guidance.
+We will communicate with you via your registered UCD email address whenever there are changes to safety protocols.
+In many aspects of this guide, you can expect further details to emerge in advance of the 21st September.
+This remains the case because we recognise that our teaching, learning, research and support functions may need to adjust in line with national and international guidance.
 We ask for your assistance in ensuring that you adhere to any changes for your sake and for the sake of other members of the UCD Community.